ginnox1/CanalNetworkDocs_online/DesignOfDrops/DropDesign.md

 Working space: desired space to maintain for working space, set by default to 0.30m

 Compacted fill Ht: Height of compacted back filll material required on excavated bottom, and below the foundation block.
+The compacted fill volume reported considers 0.10m width application in excess of the foot print of structures on all sides.

 The calculation of quantities is carried out based on the following schematic diagrams: